xnan-dev/The-Rogue-Engineer/README.md

 and masons.
 We let others who work on giant corp teams to expose his users to dounting circuitery, we remain humble and grow wiser.

+The most embarrasing case I stumbled upon of not figuring it youserlf is in traditional email server.
+Somehow the responability of discovering the right combination of a thousand setting options is relegated to the server admin, just to control spam filtering we have hundreds of flags to tweak, a minor adjustment can lead to incorrect mails filtered.
+It is incredible that we still relay on POP, SMTP and IMAP protocols defined in the late 80s.
+The email server's gazillion setup options smells damn funny, the same way the offer of uncountable stock market strategies make the whole field of finance advisory look extremely fishy.
+Before we go smacking email server providers it is worth to consider that the underlying protocol design has fatal flaws which drives out the implementation of an ultimate solution.

+We can point out a single major problem: the lack of a contact list for each email account (as a personal list of contacts we trust), and the fact that there is no protocol to connect and authorize sender and receiver accounts, this two aspects make each mail a potential threat and an absolute mess to classify (it's quite obvious if we see every social network that does not suffer that problem like facebook, instagram, telegram, etc).
+Whatever the reason we ended up with such mess, we doomed server administrators to constant monitoring and tweaking of mail servers.

 Ingredients for Digital Recipes